 There’s another major factor that can influence the way our personalities develop over time: aging.
 By midlife, we “become better at being who we are,” according to Dawn Carr, a social science researcher at Stanford University.
 As we gain practice exhibiting the traits of our personalities, we perform less, choosing our activities and friends based on our deeper values rather than our need to be liked or accepted.

-As we gain practice exhibiting the traits of our personalities, we perform less, choosing our activities and friends based on our deeper values.
 We also become more selective as we get older about how to spend our time, and with whom.
 Speaking from personal experience, in my younger days I was happy to socialize constantly, even with distant acquaintances.
 But as I began to raise a child and devote myself to my career, I became more judicious, reserving my energy for the people closest to me.

 As I write this piece, my introverted husband is out at dinner on a weeknight, with a leadership group he joined in order to meet new people.
 Meanwhile, I’m in bed, relishing the quiet after my child has gone to sleep.